 Signing a commercial lease brings a number of challenges, particularly for first-time business renters.
 Here a few pitfalls to consider before you sign.

-Having an agent experienced in commercial real estate is critical to not only to help you find a location but more importantly, advise you on the lease negotiations.
+Having an agent experienced in commercial real estate is critical, not only to help you find a location but more importantly, to advise you on the lease negotiations.
 This can be gruelling and costly if you don’t have experience in your corner.
-For example, did you know that as a healthcare professional you are considered to be an ‘A’ or ‘B’ class tenant and landlords often offer leasehold improvement incentives built into your lease.
-In other words, they will help you pay for the leasehold improvements you plan to make on the unit.
+For example, are you an ‘A’ or ‘B’ class tenant?
+Are you eligible for leasehold improvement incentives?
+Your agent can help you navigate the offer.

 Never accept a landlord’s first offered rental terms.
-Try to negotiate on the price or for other concessions such as facility costs.
-Most importantly, no matter how much you are in love with a property or how perfect it seems to be, be willing to walk away.
+Try to negotiate on the price or for other concessions, such as facility costs.
+Most importantly, no matter how much you are in love with a property or how perfect it seems, be willing to walk away.
 If the landlord understands this from the beginning, you will be negotiating from a place of strength.